AsherTechs/HTML_SEMANTIC_ACTIVITY/README.md

 This an Activity Website that i had created it's about otters.
-Thak you for your effort reading it.! :)
+Thank you for your effort reading it.! :)